pedrodaou/receivable-credit-engine/README.md

 # Receivable Credit Engine

 Domain-driven credit approval engine based on future receivables as collateral.
 This project models the core business logic behind approving credit for companies using future receivables as guarantees, with a strong focus on clarity, correctness and Domain-Driven Design (DDD).

 ---

 ## Problem

 Many small and medium-sized businesses (SMBs / PJs) struggle to access credit through traditional financial institutions due to the lack of conventional collateral.

-A common alternative is to use future receivables (such as credit card, boleto or PIX payments) as guarantees.
-However, approving credit based on receivables requires clear business rules, otherwise the lender is exposed to mispricing risk and overexposure.
+A common alternative is to use **future receivables** (such as credit card, boleto or PIX payments) as guarantees.
+However, approving credit based on receivables requires **clear business rules**, otherwise the lender is exposed to mispricing risk and overexposure.

 ---

 ## Solution

 This project implements a simple credit decision engine that evaluates whether a company is eligible for a loan based on the total value of its future receivables.
 The engine focuses exclusively on the domain layer, intentionally excluding infrastructure concerns such as databases, APIs or external integrations.
 The goal is to model the problem as close as possible to the business language.

 ---

 ## Domain Model

-The core concepts of the domain are:

 - **Company**
   The legal entity (PJ) requesting credit.